 If you are requesting a hearing on the denial of a claim for disability benefits, you must complete and sign additional forms.
 These forms are:

 You may also need to complete a form SSA-1696, Appointment of Representative, if you are appointing an attorney to represent you as your representative.
-Your representative will also sign the SSA-1696 before you send it to us.
+Your representative will also sign the SSA-1696 before sending it to the SSA.

 The hearing will be conducted by an Administrative Law Judge (ALJ) who had no part in the original decision or the reconsideration of your case.
 The hearing is typically held within 75 miles of your home.
 The ALJ will notify you of the time and place of the hearing.
 Before the hearing, Social Security may ask you to submit more evidence or to clarify information about your claim.
 You may review all the information in your claim file and submit new information, including witness statements, statements from your doctors and updated medical records.